chrislattman/blogging-project/docs/docker/README.md

 - `docker volume create volume-name`
     - Creates a new volume named `volume-name`

-- `docker network create network-name`
+- `docker network create [--internal] network-name`
     - Creates a new Docker network named `network-name`
+    - Add `--internal` to create an internal Docker network which cannot access the Internet

 - `docker commit container-name snapshot-image-name`
     - Creates a snapshot of container `container-name` and saves it as the image `snapshot-image-name`